HTMonkeyG/ParseNBT.js/README.md

 ```

 ## Data Structure
-ParseNBT.js' output uses a special data structure for keys of the object.
+&emsp;ParseNBT.js' output uses a special data structure for keys of the object.
-For example:
+&emsp;For example:
 ```json
 {
   "comp>": {